rust-lang-nursery/rust-cookbook/src/net.md

 `TcpListener::accept` returns a tuple of `TcpStream` and client information within a `Result`.
 The `Read` implmentation is used on that `TcpStream` to collect the request payload.
-Closing the program is as easy as browsing to the ip:port or using telnet to send some data, pressing ctrl-] and typing quit.
+Closing the program is as easy as browsing to the ip:port or using `telnet ip port` to send some data.
+For example, if the program shows Listening on 127.0.0.1:11500, run `telnet 127.0.0.1 11500`.
+After sending data in telnet press `ctrl-]` and type `quit`.
 <!-- Categories -->

 [cat-encoding-badge]: https://img.shields.io/badge/-encoding-red.svg